Academic Writing using Zotero, Sublime Text and Latex

 3. Select File > Export Library … and select Better BibLaTeX for the format and check the box for Keep Updated.
 I recommend putting this in your user folder.
 I keep mine in a Dropbox folder so that I can reference it from any computer.
 Remember where you store this.
 Mine is in D:/Dropbox/Zotero/zotero.bib so that I can reference it.
 Note that I don’t have spaces in the file path or file name.

-4. When the export is done, you can change specific settings in Edit > Preferences > Better BibTeX.
+4. When the export is done, you can change specific settings in Edit > Settings > Better BibTeX.

 Citations in Sublime Text